clairmont32/DnD-Roller/README.md

 ## DnD-Roller ##

-A text-based character stat manager and battle simulator that is being developed for a friend.
+A text-based character stat manager and battle simulator that is being developed for a friend's discord D&D game